peterhinch/micropython-monitor/README.md

 or is assigned to more than one coroutine an error message is printed and execution terminates.

-# 3. Monitoring uasyncio code
+# 3. Monitoring asyncio code

 ## 3.1 Monitoring coroutines